Certora/Documentation/docs/user-guide/glossary.md

   was calling into), starting at the beginning of the rule and ending with the violated `assert` or fulfilled `satisfy` statement.
-  In addition to the commands, the call trace also does a best effort at showing information about the program state at each poin in the exexution.
+  In addition to the commands, the call trace also does a best effort at showing information about the program state at each point in the execution.
   It contains information about the state of global variables at crucial points as well as the values of call parameters, return values, and more.